maxfrei750/CarbonBlackSegmentation/README.md

 ## Getting started
 ### Application
-If you just want to segment images, then please refer to `demo.py`.
+If you just want to segment images, then please refer to the scripts in the demo folder.
 ### Training
 If you want to improve your segmentation results by training a model on your own data, then please refer to `train_model.py`.